bonezegei/bonezegei-Protocol/README.md

 # bonezegei-Protocol
-A Simple protocol for data transmission
+A Simple Protocol for data transmission.